-Babies should have a 6 week health check with a GP before starting their vaccination programme.
+Babies should have an 8 week health check with a GP before starting their vaccination programme.
 Babies should be fit and well at times of their immunisation.

 The Child Health Department at NHS England (Wessex) will write advising when babies’ immunisations are due, or please ring the surgery to book an appointment.